UniversalDependencies/docs-automation/README.md

 This repository contains code running the universaldependencies.org page automation.

+# Getting all language repositories

+The scripts below assume you have all UD treebank repositories cloned.
+You can do this with the help of this script:

+    ./fetch_ud_repos.sh

 # Treebank and language metadata and stats

 The various components of the automation, especially the main language table, need metadata and stats gathered from the treebank data and the machine-readable section of the language readme.
 This is saved as a json file, one file per treebank, and is re-run every time anything changes in the corresponding treebank repository.
 All auto-generation scripts source from this json.